sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 A service consumer doesn't care about the costs and risks to operate the service, but a service uses products, which _do_ have a cost, for its delivery.
 Managing the internal complexities to sustain these products, and how they affect the service level is where product management fits.
-Moving to digital means some of those products will be exposed to service consumers (e.g., a website).
+Moving to digital means some of those products will be exposed to service consumers (e.g., a website, a mobile app).

 The words “Job Bank” can be understood to mean three separate things: